TexasBullet26/trey-learns/computer-science/react/docs/thinking-in-react/thinking-in-react.md

 At the end of this step, you’ll have a library of reusable components that render your data model.
 The components will only have `render()` methods since this is a static version of your app.
 The component at the top of the hierarchy (`FilterableProductTable`) will take your data model as a prop.
 If you make a change to your underlying data model and call `ReactDOM.render()` again, the UI will be updated.
 It’s easy to see how your UI is updated and where to make changes since there’s nothing complicated going on.
 React’s **one-way data flow** (also called _one-way binding_) keeps everything modular and fast.

 Simply refer to the [React docs](https://reactjs.org/docs/) if you need help executing this step.

+## A Brief Interlude: Props vs State

+There are two types of "model" data in React: props and state.
+It's important to understand the distinction between the two; skim [the official React docs](https://reactjs.org/docs/interactivity-and-dynamic-uis.html) if you aren't sure what the difference is.

+## Step 3: Identify the Minimal (but complete) Representation of UI State

+To make your UI interactive, you need to be able to trigger changes to your underlying data model.
+React makes this easy with **state**.

+To build your app correctly, you first need to think of the minimal set of mutable state that your app needs.
+The key here is [DRY: _Don't Repeat Yourself_](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Figure out the absolute minimal representation of the state your application needs and compute everything else you need on-demand.
+For example, if you're building a TODO list, just keep an array of the TODO items around; don't keep a separate state variable for the count.
+Instead, when you want to render the TODO count, simply take the length of the TODO items array.

+Think of all of the pieces of data in our example application.
+We have:

+-   The original list of products

+-   The search text the user has entered

+-   The value of the checkbox

+-   The filtered list of products

+Let's go through each one and figure out which one is state.
+Simply ask three questions about each piece of data:

+1. Is it passed in from a parent via props?
+If so, it probably isn't state

+2. Does it remain unchanged over time?
+If so, it probably isn't state

+3. Can you compute it based on any other state or props in your component?
+If so, it isn't state